Leading the Way

 Improving Decision-Making in an Alzheimer's Patient

-Dr. Scharre describes a recent study The Ohio State College of Medicine in which a neurosurgeon implanted electrodes into the frontal cortex of Alzheimer's patients' brains, and neurologists programmed a pacemaker to deliver deep brain stimulation.
+Dr. Scharre describes a 2018 study from The Ohio State College of Medicine in which a neurosurgeon implanted electrodes into the frontal cortex of Alzheimer's patients' brains, and neurologists programmed a pacemaker to deliver deep brain stimulation.
 Their goal was to help restore patients' basic decision-making functions.

 "At the end of our two-year study, two of three people in the study showed statistical improvement," he says.
 "One patient was able to plan an outing and handle money, make plans for an event and cook a simple meal.
 These may seem like minor improvements, but if the patient can't do it, the caregiver has to do it.
 After four years, the family still sees value in the stimulator."